We are heartboken to have to say that Poppy (was Ella) our beautiful 12 year old Staffordshire Bull Terrier has gone to the bridge 🌈

 We would like to thank Vanessa, John & family for making his life so wonderful and loving him so much, you gave him everything we ever wished for him.

 RIP Jax you were an amazing stunning boy who stole the hearts of everyone who met you.
 You were one of those souls sent to change lives for the better.
 The drawback was that you couldn’t stay as long as you would have liked or we would have loved.
 You left a pawprint on all of our hearts and our lives will never be the same again but they have been improved for knowing you.
-You will always be special and loved so much, run free over the bridge our beautiful boy xxxxx
+You will always be special and loved so much, run free beautiful boy 🌈

 We are absolutely devistated to have to announce that Rigby or 2 year old handsome Dobermann has passed away during surgery.